-LSC Believes our 219 Quad Lock Aviation Crew Safety Belt may be approved by the FAA for those who submit the proper documentation.
-Operators wishing to apply for an LOA can email email@example.com to obtain a copy of the 218 Test Data and a five second video (required by the FAA) of the device being released.
+UPDATE (09/24/2018) Our 219 Quad Lock Aviation Crew Safety Belt has been approved by the FAA for those who submit the proper documentation.
+Operators wishing to apply for an LOA can download all required data and documentation for the FAA here: 219-approval-docs

 Original Article (- March 28, 2018)